sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

 **Row method**

-To grab the comprehensive coverage premium, the config uses the "row" method.
+To grab the comprehensive coverage premium, the config uses the Row method.
 This tells SenseML that:

 - the anchor (`"comprehensive"`) is part of a row in a table (`"id": "row"`).
 -  SenseML should grab the second element (`"tiebreaker": "second"`) to the right of the label in the row.